bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 issue is because- But how large?
 Like so large that we cannot run on a server or we can buy that big server for it?
-I mean, come on, like seriously, if this is the issue and we could buy a server for it, like I think it would be worth it because, you know, this is the single most problematic thing that we have performance-wise in Wasabi Wallet.
+Come on, like seriously, if this is the issue and we could buy a server for it, like I think it would be worth it because, you know, this is the single most problematic thing that we have performance-wise in Wasabi Wallet.
 But this is why we are not like Blue Wallet.
 This is the reason and if it would be feasible, then I think it would be worth it.